AuroraMaster/react-native-ohos-library/en/react-native-community-toolbar-android.md

 > [!TIP] If you need to link source code directly, please refer to the [Direct Link Source Code Guide](/zh-cn/link-source-code.md)

 ### 2.3.
 Configure CMakeLists and Import ToolbarAndroidPackage

+> If you are using version <= 0.2.1-0.0.4, please skip this chapter.

 Open `entry/src/main/cpp/CMakeLists.txt` and add: